Coronavirus updates: Tokyo Disney parks to close for 2 weeks; stock markets fall | DW | 28.02.2020

 Tokyo Disneyland and DisneySea will be closed through mid-March.
-Asian indices opened in the red on Friday after a brutal day's trade in Europe and the US as the coronavirus continues to spread.
+Asian indices opened in the red on Friday after a brutal day's trade in Europe and the US as the COVID-19 virus continues to spread.
 All the latest here.

 All updates in Coordinated Universal Time (UTC/GMT).